Micronet-Ltd/OBC_PROD_SW/python_factory_software/CreateEXEInfo/README.md

 										 --hidden-import=OBC_TEST_FILES.VERSION_TEST ^
 										 --hidden-import=OBC_TEST_FILES.WIGGLE_TEST OBC_TEST_MAIN.py".
 	-Running the previous command should create a .spec file and two folders: dist and build.
 Dist will contain the one file executable.
+	-Copy OBC_TEST_FILES folder and paste in the same folder as the EXE.
+You can delete all test scripts from this copied folder because they are already contained in the EXE.
+	-Copy the ADB.exe and it's two dll's to the same folder as the EXE.
+	-Run the EXE.